 Ori grew up in The Ivory Coast, moving to Israel when he was 9 years old.
 He lived in Herzliya, and attended Tel Aviv University, receiving his Masters degree in Business Administration.
 Before working at the ARDC, he worked in the private sector running his own start up.
 In 2014, he became finance manager at the ARDC––a part time gig.
 Eventually, he took on a greater role and became Deputy CEO in 2015.
 He has served as CEO since 2016.
 Ori’s mission is to keep the ARDC directly involved within the asylum-seeker community.
 The ARDC’s role has always been to respond to the needs of the community whether it be assisting with shelter, childcare, or helping with RSD’s.
 This has been a challenge since previous CEO’s have been sent to Holot amid other political and financial challenges.
 He is passionate about community empowerment and creating an atmosphere in which asylum-seekers can move up the ladder and support themselves without relying on welfare.

 Sumia is an asylum-seeker from Darfur, Sudan.
 Since arriving in Israel in 2011, she has become a leader of the leaders of the Sudanese asylum-seeker community.
 She holds a degree in microbiology and worked with Doctors Without Borders in Darfur.
-Sumia has led many demonstrations in collaboration with NGOs and was a spokesperson in the Women’s March in honor of the Holocaust which was organized last year in Southern Tel Aviv.
+Sumia has led many demonstrations in collaboration with NGOs and was a spokesperson in the Women’s March against the deportation which was organized in March 2018 in Southern Tel Aviv.
 She wanted to join the ARDC continue helping her community

 and started working with the ARDC in 2012 as a translator from Arabic to English.
 She began her community outreach position in 2018- traveling to different cities to help inform and educate community members.
 Sumia also works in the reception and is involved in a women’s and children program within the Sudanese community.